 The private room I stayed in was great.
 It had four beds set up in two bunk bed style layouts.

 The room also had lights for each bed and a chair to sit in.

 The room shared a bathroom with the other private room that was in my area of the building.
-I heard people in the other room but never saw them so sharing a bathroom was a comfortable experience.
+I heard people in the other room but never saw them, so sharing a bathroom was a good experience.
 There was also a shower room that we shared as well, but I didn’t use it.

 Sleeping here was quiet and uneventful, mainly due to the earplugs that they give me at check in.
 I enjoyed being here as it was peaceful and a perfect place to use as a base for exploring the national park.